apache/pekko/docs/src/main/paradox/persistence-plugins.md

 Storage backends for journals and snapshot stores are pluggable in the Pekko persistence extension.

-A directory of persistence journal and snapshot store plugins is available at the Pekko Community Projects page, see [Community plugins](https://akka.io/community/)

 Plugins maintained within the Pekko organization are:

 * [pekko-persistence-cassandra]($pekko.doc.dns$/docs/pekko-persistence-cassandra/current/) (no Durable State support)